 - Cape Enrage (New Brunswick): Just east of Fundy National Park, you'll find surprisingly harsh coastal terrain of high rocky cliffs pounded by the sea.
 Route 915 offers a wonderful detour off the beaten path.
 See "Fundy National Park: Exploring the Wild Coast" in chapter 4. - Signal Hill (Newfoundland): Signal Hill marks the entrance to St. John's harbor.
-Never mind the history that was made here; it's uncommonly scenic, with views of a coast that hasn't - changed in 500 years.
+Never mind the history that was made here; it's uncommonly scenic, with views of a coast that hasn't changed in 500 years.
 The North Head Trail is one of Newfoundland's most dramatic, and it's entirely in city limits.
 See p.
-200. - Bonavista Peninsula (Newfoundland): The peninsula's northernmost tip offers a superb vantage point for spotting icebergs, even into midsummer.
+198. - Bonavista Peninsula (Newfoundland): The peninsula's northernmost tip offers a superb vantage point for spotting icebergs, even into midsummer.
 You'll also see puffins, whales, and one of the most scenic lighthouses in eastern Canada.
 See "The Bonavista Peninsula: Into Newfoundland's Past" in chapter 6.

-- Terrasse Dufferin in Québec City (Québec): This boardwalk promenade with benches and green-andwhite-roofed gazebos runs along the cusp of the bluff rearing up behind the original colonial settlement.
+• Terrasse Dufferin in Québec City (Québec): This boardwalk promenade with benches and green-and-white-roofed gazebos runs along the cusp of the bluff rearing up behind the original colonial settlement.
 At its back is the landmark Château Frontenac, and out front is the long silvery sweep of the St. Lawrence, where ferries glide back and forth, and cruise ships and Great Lakes freighters and tankers put in at the port.
 To the east is the trailing edge of the Adirondacks, and downriver you can see the last of the Laurentian Mountains.
-See chapter 8. - Niagara Falls (Ontario): This is still a wonder of nature despite its commercial exploitation.
-You can experience the falls from the cockpit of a helicopter or from the decks of the Maid of the Mist, which takes you into the roaring maelstrom.
-The least intimidating view is from the Skylon Tower.
-See "Niagara-on-the-Lake & Niagara Falls" in chapter 11. - Agawa Canyon (Ontario): To see the northern Ontario wilderness that inspired the Group of Seven, take the Agawa Canyon Train Tour on a 184km (114-mile) trip from the Soo to Hearst through the Agawa Canyon, where you can spend a few hours exploring scenic waterfalls and vistas.
-The train snakes through a vista of deep ravines and lakes, hugging the
+See chapter 8.

+- Niagara Falls (Ontario): This is still a wonder of nature despite its commercial exploitation.
+You can experience the falls from the decks of the Maid of the Mist, which takes you into the roaring maelstrom, or look down from the cockpit of a helicopter.
+The least scary view is from the Skylon Tower.
+See "Niagara-on-the-Lake & Niagara Falls" in chapter 11. - Agawa Canyon (Ontario): To see the northern Ontario wilderness that inspired the Group of Seven, take the Agawa Canyon Train Tour on a 184km (114-mile) trip from the Soo to Hearst through the Agawa Canvon, where you can spend a few hours exploring scenic waterfalls and vistas.
+The train snakes through a vista of deep ravines and lakes, hugging the hillsides and crossing gorges on skeletal trestle bridges.
+See "Some Northern Ontario Highlights: Driving along Highways 11 & 17" in chapter 12. - Moraine Lake in Banff National Park (Alberta): Ten snow-clad peaks towering more than 3,030m